difference between lok sabha and rajya sabha

 • Impeaching the President: Both houses can impeach the President of India.

-• Process: A resolution to impeach can start in either house.
-It must be supported by a two-thirds majority of the total members of that house.
+• Process: An impeachment resolution can be initiated in either house and must be supported by a two-thirds majority of its members.

-• Approval: The other house must also pass the same resolution with a two-thirds majority.
+• Approval: The other house must pass the exact resolution with a two-thirds majority.

 2. Constitutional Amendments